Last Updated on August 25, 2022

 I used to have to pull my pants way up or hide my stomach behind loose tops and dresses.
 It was NOT fun feeling bloated, flabby, and insecure in jeans, leggings, and dresses.

-If you want flat abs you’re going to do a few things:
+If you want flat abs you’re going to need a few things:

-A complete weight training and cardio workout program – A complete training routine will help you build lean muscle that will boost your metabolism and help you burn more body fat.
-Cardio is important to help burn your body fat to help expose the definition you’re gaining from your core exercises.
-It’s also important that your workouts work with the food so you can get results asap.
+A complete weight training and cardio workout program – A complete training routine that includes weight training workouts that target the entire body and a cardio plan will help you build lean metabolism-boosting muscle that’ll help you get flat, toned abs.
+Cardio is important to help burn body fat to help expose the muscle definition you’re gaining from your weight training workouts.
+It’s also important that your workouts work with the nutrition you’re getting so you can get results asap.
+If your nutrition’s off you won’t build muscle.

-I used to be the crunch queen but I never really saw a difference in my stomach until I started doing different core exercises – and dialed in my nutrition – that I was able to see my definition pop and see my stomach get flat and toned.
+I used to be the crunch queen but I never really saw a difference in my stomach until I started doing different core exercises – and dialed in my nutrition.
+To get definition pop and a flat stomach proper nutrition and a complete workout program are a must.

 Why I am I telling you this?
-Because I want to let you know that tight, flat abs are possible for you, too when you use the right nutrition and workouts that work with your food to boost metabolism.
+Because I want to let you know that a toned, flat stomach is possible for you, too when you get the right nutrition and use workouts that work with the food to boost metabolism.
+And you don’t have to kill yourself in the gym or eat rabbit food either.

-So many of my clients rely on crunches to get flat abs like I used to… but they’re not getting results as quickly as they want.
+So many of my clients rely on crunches to get flat abs and random diets like I used to… but they’re not getting results (or maintaining them).

 That’s why I put 2 flat stomach workouts together for you.

-One is more advanced, the other is better for beginners.
-They’re the same except the beginner routine has 6 of these 8 ab exercises.
+One is more advanced, the other is better suited for beginners.

-- First, warm up with some cardio.
-You can walk, jog in place or do jumping jacks for 3 – 5 minutes,
+- First, warm up with some light cardio.
+You can walk, jog in place or do jumping jacks for 3 – 5 minutes.

 - To get started, do each exercise until you feel the burn.
 Once you feel the burn, do 5 more and stop.
 You can add more reps as your core gets stronger.
 Ideally, you’ll be doing each exercise at least 15 times and maxing out at 30.